Mushrum-mmb/Simple-AI-Image-Classification/README.md

 * Sets up a Gradio web interface for the model, enabling users to upload images for classification.
 * Loads the trained model from a specified checkpoint, processes uploaded images, and returns predictions.
 * Provides a user-friendly interface for real-time image classification.

+### 📜 License
+This project is licensed under the MIT License - see the LICENSE file for details.